ha5ha6/judy_blog/_pages/cartpole.md

 - check different activation functions, e.g. SiLU

-- increase the difficulty of the task by setting threshold to 180deg
+- increase the difficulty of the task by setting threshold to 180deg or to longer step length

 - test different algs with continous controllers